snapshot-labs/snapshot.js/src/strategies/stablexswap/README.md

 ## Usage

-Manually testing works.
-To test locally we need to add Object.fromEntries:
+To use locally we need to add Object.fromEntries:

 "npm i -D polyfill-object.fromentries"